The Spiral Jetty

 Built in 1970 of mud, salt crystals, basalt, and dirt, the Spiral Jetty is 1,500 feet long and extends far out into the Great Salt Lake.

 However, no one saw this work for over 30 years.
 Built during a drought by Robert Smithson, once the water levels returned to normal the spiral was then submerged for three decades, reemerging during a drought in 2004.

 The black basalt rocks are now covered with white salt encrustations, and the water has a pink hue to it.
-The jetty disappears if the lake level is higher than 4,197 feet, and currently the jetty is again in danger of disappearing once again.
+The jetty disappears if the lake level is higher than 4,197 feet, and currently, the jetty is fully visible as the lake level is below its historical average.

 It is likely Smithson would have been very happy with the jetty’s disappearing act and changing appearance.